Stocks to Watch Today: Adani Group, UltraTech, Auto, Sugar, ONGC, Blue Star in focus on May 2, 2023

-Stocks to Watch Today: The markets are likely to start Tuesday’s trading session on a positive note as indicated by the overseas futures.
+Stocks to Watch on May 02, 2023: The markets are likely to start today's trading session on a positive note as indicated by the overseas Nifty futures.
 At 07:30 AM, the SGX Nifty May futures quoted at 18,238, indicating an opening gain of 100-odd points.

 Meanwhile, the following stocks are likely to be in action in trades on Tuesday.